yeop-sang/geniblocks_korean/readme.md

 # GeniBlocks

-GeniBlocks is a collection of small, modular React components that can be used as building blocks for genetics-based applications.
+This repo contains the React-based "Geniverse-2.0" project, as well as an independent collection of small, modular React components ("GeniBlocks") that can be used as building blocks for other genetics-based applications.

+### GeniBlocks components

-As much as possible, the views are designed to be "dumb" stateless views that render entirely based on their properties, and output events that an outside container or application can handle.
+The GeniBlocks components are a collection of "dumb" stateless views that render entirely based on their properties, and output events that an outside container or application can handle.
 As such, most of the views can be written as [Stateless functional components](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components).

 Many views take a [Biologica.js](https://github.com/concord-consortium/biologica.js) organism as a property.

+The components are used by Geniverse-2.0, but are also built as their to /dist as their own independent React component library.
+The examples in /public/examples all use the GeniBlocks library this way.

 ## Development Setup